Mexico is one of my favorite countries to visit for work and play.

 But enough of my personal story, here is my dump of tips for those of you out there who are thinking about self-employment… (Not in order of importance):

-I didn’t prepare myself to turn my spare bedroom into an office, then an art studio, to contribute to the most significant digital transformation for the leading news organisation in the country…
+I didn’t prepare myself to turn my spare bedroom into an office, then an art studio, to contribute to the most significant digital transformation for the leading news organization in the country…

 * Give yourself achievable goals: Do you have a vision for your life?
 When making a decision, ask yourself if it is bringing you closer to this vision or taking you away from it?
 When I took on my first contract with Fairfax Media, I gave myself 4 goals (outside of the deliverables of the contract) that would bring me closer to the vision I have for life and help my business development.
 With that in mind I spent 12 months working hard, very hard to smash my goals, which opened up amazing new opportunities, personally and professionally.